 With a Nissan warranty from the manufacturer, you are covered for service and repair only if you take your vehicle to a Nissan dealership.

 At CARCHEX, you pick the licensed auto repair shop of your choice (Nissan dealership, local mechanic, or national chain such as Goodyear, Firestone, or Pep Boys).
-With over 30,000 repair facilities in the US, you’re sure to find one you trust.
+With over 30,000 repair facilities in the U.S., you’re sure to find one you trust.

 To avoid paying interest on your warranty, consider a separate third-party provider like CARCHEX that bills separately from your car payments.

+An extended warranty can be a beneficial purchase even if you’re not sure you’re going to keep your car.
 Third-party providers like CARCHEX generally allow you to transfer your policy to the new owner, which can increase the resale value of your car.